Omkar7637/C_Questions/README.md

 Your error message suggests using `%lld`, `%Id`, or `%I64d`, indicating that your argument is of type `unsigned __int64`, which requires a larger format specifier than `%d`.

-Would you like help fixing your code? 🚀
 Code demonstrates the difference between **global** and **local variables** in C.

 ### Code Analysis: